Wiredcraft/test-devops/k8s-task.md

 - use Github Actions to:
     - CI: build new image and push to your registry every time you merge updates to master
     - CD: on every new tag created you need to deploy the API onto minikube
-- your API should be publicly available on the publicly open port provided with the server from our team
+- your API should be publicly available

 # Getting Started